-Please click on the link above to read the complete post.
+Please click on the link above to see all of this article which I think is important enough to post.

 Exhibition: ‘Hadrian and Athens.
 Conversing with an Ideal World’ at the National Archaeological Museum of Athens (#Hadrian1900)

 This is a superb post about the exhibition of Hadrian at Athens.

 Since November of 2017, the National Archaeological Museum of Athens and the Italian Archaeological School at Athens have been hosting a temporary exhibition called “Hadrian and Athens.
 Conversing with an Ideal World“ in the Gallery 31a of the Sculpture Collection.
 The exhibition celebrates the 1900 years since the beginning of Hadrian’s principate in August AD 117, an anniversary that has already been celebrated in various ways by many other European museums and cultural institutions (see Seville, Budapest, Fethiye Mosque, Acropolis Museum).